-When your home is badly damaged by fire or an intense storm, the physical structure will typically constitute a homeowner’s greatest concern.
+When your home is damaged by fire, water, or wind, the physical structure damage will typically constitute a homeowner’s greatest concern.
 Despite this natural tendency to focus on the residence, fires and other causes of loss also tend to do significant damage to the contents of a home.
 Content claims pose special challenges because insurers often impose barriers to recovery that are not present when asserting a claim for damage to the building.
 This blog post discusses some of the special issues that must be dealt with when pursuing a claim for the contents of a residence under a homeowner’s policy.

 Proof of Damaged or Destroyed Property: Although insurance carriers often dispute the magnitude of damage to a home and the cost of repair or replacement, the fact that a loss has occurred will typically be apparent.
 The insurer might contend that the loss is not covered, but allegations of fraud regarding the existence of an event that causes a loss are uncommon.
 Damage to a home is relatively easy to verify when compared to harm to furniture, appliances, jewelry, artwork, and other contents of the residence.
 Homeowners can ease the burden of proving their loss by creating an inventory and taking pictures/video of all of the contents inside their home.

 Dealing with Sub-Limits: Sub-limits restrict the amount paid under a homeowner’s policy in a number of ways.
 First, the total coverage for contents of the home tends to be restricted to a proportion of the coverage limits for the building.
 Sub-limits also apply to coverage for certain categories of personal property.
 Policyholders who own a significant value in categories of home contents like rare art and jewelry might need to purchase riders to ensure adequate financial protection.
 Because these sub-limits are common, homeowners should periodically review their policy to determine whether changes in their personal property profile justifies coverage modifications.